shpaw415/bunext/README.md

 - Database schema in json object in array are considered union
 - Database schema union in json column type can be string or/and number
 - Session strategy has changed and session timeout is automatically updated
+- Database LIKE operator for SELECT operation
+- direct access to the database for making custom request ( this method do not provide a secure way to make database call **you must make it secure** )
+- add tests for database